Arcimoto

-Arcimoto is an electric vehicle company headquartered in Eugene, Oregon that manufactures and sells the Fun Utility Vehicle, or FUV, a tandem two-seat, three-wheeled electric vehicle.
-They also sell van-variations on the design "Rapid Responder" for emergency services, and "Deliverator" for last-mile deliveries.
+Arcimoto, Inc. is an electric vehicle company headquartered in Eugene, Oregon, that designs, manufactures, and sells the FUV—a tandem two-seat, three-wheeled electric vehicle—and its four variations.

+Due to failure in scaling production to reduce unit price, Arcimoto ran into financial troubles in 2023, which stopped all production and resulted in the company being delisted from NASDAQ.
+At its peak in February 2021, Arcimoto held a market capitalization of $1.2 billion, which fell to $3,690 as of July 2024.

 Company overview

 History

 On September 23, 2009, Arcimoto debuted the Pulse, with an estimated $20,000 price, taking pre-orders for $500.
 The Pulse is now considered a Generation 3 prototype by the company.

-Arcimoto revealed their fifth prototype, and the first SRK, on April 23, 2011.
-According to Frohnmayer, actor Nathan Fillion drove their vehicle and came out saying it was like driving a shark, which is where the name SRK came from.
+On April 23, 2011, Arcimoto revealed their fifth prototype, and the first SRK.
+According to Founder Mark Frohnmayer, actor Nathan Fillion drove their vehicle and came out saying it was like driving a shark, which is where the name SRK came from.
 This model added extra power (89 hp) and four body designs on a common chassis.
 According to Frohnmayer, Generation 6 SRK, revealed in April 2012, was to be the pilot with 14 vehicles produced, 10 of which already had committed purchasers, then the pilot run had been increased to 40 units, sold for $41,000 each.
 Some time later, Generation 7 was expected to be the mass production model in late 2012 but the company determined it was too large and heavy to create a viable market solution and opted to develop an eighth prototype generation that featured handlebars instead of a steering wheel.

 In 2017, Arcimoto filed an IPO and was listed on NASDAQ as FUV and soon after began delivering its first production vehicle named the FUV.

 In June 2020, Arcimoto started working with Sandy Munro to streamline the design and manufacture.

 In mid-January 2023, Arcimoto, running low on cash, idled its factory and floated the possibility of bankruptcy.
+From April 2024 to May 2025, the Arcimoto website was deactivated and inaccessible.
+Arcimoto's 2023 Q3 report showed it with $9.5 million of bills past due and $232k on hand.
+As of April 2024, the company has not produced its 2023 Q4 report, has defaulted in several judgements on unpaid bills, and was delisted from NASDAQ.

+In May 2025, the Arcimoto website was reinstated in a simplified form, showing only the FUV and MUV models.

-Arcimoto has designed and built eight generations of three-wheeled electric vehicle prototypes.
+To date, Arcimoto has designed and built eight generations of three-wheeled electric vehicle prototypes.